BitPatty/super-mario-sunshine-c-kit/README.md

 Either build a new SMS image with your dol file or enter your gecko code to see your code run in game.

----

-More examples and updates to the lib will surely come at the right moment.
-For support with this check out the Blastsoft Studios Discord ( https://discord.gg/mN9nf ).
-Also visit SMS Realm ( http://smsrealm.net/board/ ) to discuss SMS hacking with other users.